 Vickie from Primary Press does an amazing job with this in her kindergarten classroom.
 Yes, that’s kindergarteners using parentheses to multiply.

 It naturally fits that as the kids are ready for more, the numbers get larger.
 As skills become easier for students, less time needs to be spent on it whole class and you can use that time to quickly review choice concepts and then spend additional time with students building the Number of the Day.
 It’s a low stress way to continue to spiral back to key concepts throughout the year.
 I sometimes timed our Number of the Day to 7 minutes, but often would just let us keep working on days when students were producing so many great number combinations.
+You can see more about my Number of the Day routine in my Number Sense blog post by clicking the image below.

 Or, if you’re interested in both sets, I offer them as a bundle at a discount.